alexturcoo/ont-nb-DNA/README.md

 4. `metric_extraction.py` - Extract translocation time metrics across all reads
 5. `extract_tts.py` - Extract specific window translocation times of matched reads

+## Preprocessing Plots
+Run these scripts to produce plots and tables to analyze the preprocessed data.
+* These scripts can be found at ```preprocessing/preprocessing_ploting```

+1. `basic_read_plotting.py` - basic signal plotting with Remora (Without signal mapping refinement), simple pod5 raw signal plotting
+2. `signal_mapping_refinement.py` - signal plotting with Remora (With Signal Mapping Refinement)
+3. `heatmap_differences.py` - display a heatmap showing the differences between annotations/counts (on hg38 vs chm13) of nonB structures on each chromosome
+4. `make_plots_nonb_motiflength_distributions.py` - plot the motif length distribution of non-b DNA from the non-B DNA database
+5. `nonb_exploration.py` - Get the # of each type of feature, find longest and shortest non-B motif, plot stacked bar of features per chromosome, individual heatmaps of structures per chrom